CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 Uhtred lived in the orphanage till the age of 14.
 Even though “the Spore”  had been slowed in Crossroads, this was not the case for the poor districts, including the orphanage.
 One night, Uhtred heard a blood curdling scream coming from within the Orphanage.
 They ran downstairs to see Mary fending off a Spore stricken creature at the front door, with a young 4 year old girl standing behind her.

 Uhtred quickly armed himself with a chair, reading to hit the creature to break its grasp on Mary.
 Before he could strike, the creature pulled Marry outside into a swarm of Spore creatures.
-He looked upon the scene with horror as the creatures began to feest on her.
+He looked upon the scene with horror as the creatures began to feast on her.
 He told Finan and Beocca to take all the children out the back while he gave them time to escape.
 Uhtred managed to lure and lock the creatures inside the orphanage common room.
 Though he was trapped, he was content as he saw the children of the Orphanage escape.
 As he sat down to catch his breath he heard the noise of the city guard arriving, armor clattering and slashing swords.
 They closed in and one by one began to kill the Spore creatures.
 After the creatures were all killed a guardsman retrieved Uhtred.
 Uhtred recognized the guard that took him out of the orphanage, as it was the same guard that had taken him there 7 years ago.

  Uhtred was taken to a medical facility for testing.
 After the testing was complete it was determined that Uhtred had been infected with the Spore.
 He would perish in 2 months if left untreated.
 The government decided that Uhtred was to be sent away to Reddwall to receive treatment.